raviop5312/echobias/README.md

-# News Scanner & AI Analyzer
+# EchoBias : News Scanner & AI Analyzer

 This is a Chrome extension that analyzes the political bias of news articles using AI.
 It extracts the content from a web page and sends it to either Google's Gemini or Anthropic's Claude to get a political leaning score (Left, Center, Right) and a summary.